-Yoga for Abdominal Hernia, Inguinal hernia Treatment with Yoga
+Yoga for Hernia, Cure Inguinal hernia with Yoga

 The word hernia originates from “hur”, “nee”, “uh”, is Latin for rupture that results from the breaking in of the cavity walls inside the body.
 The volume of the body is subdivided into various cavities within which are placed the individual organ systems; thoracic cavity, abdominal cavity, cerebroventricular cavity, the spinal canal etc. The abdominal cavity is the largest from among all.
 Partial peritoneum is the inner lining of the abdominal cavity and a similar layer present inside of it which covers all the internal organs in the abdomen like the liver, stomach, intestine, spleen, kidney etc.